 How to Make Chicken Wings in the Air Fryer

-Rinse and pat the chicken wings dry.
+Rinse and pat the wings dry.
 Removing any excess moisture from the wings will help the skin crisp up.
 Detach the wings at the joint, if necessary.
 I have to do this about half the time that I buy them, depending on the brand.

 You can also spray the wings once you’ve put them in the air fryer, if you don’t want to toss them in the oil.
 This will save you the extra bowl too.